ahrefs/ocannl/README.md

 OCANNL is sponsored by [Ahrefs](https://ocaml.org/success-stories/peta-byte-scale-web-crawler)!
 [Visit the Ahrefs website.](https://ahrefs.com/)

-Note: due to a pending PR, OCANNL currently requires installing the fork https://github.com/lukstafi/npy-ocaml locally.
+Note: due to a pending PR, OCANNL depends on a pin to https://github.com/lukstafi/npy-ocaml.

 ## OCANNL -- OCaml Compiles Algorithms for Neural Networks Learning